PATX0017/Capstone/README.md

 ## About The Project

- Capstone project for Xpanxion.
-Online banking app for tellers to use. yada, yada, yada, etc...
+ ABACUS is inteded software for banking employees to use to process customer actions such as view balance, make deposits, withdrawl specified amounts, etc.

 <p align="right">(<a href="#top">back to top</a>)</p>